June 7, 2024

 For example, if your hospital billed $100,000 but your insurance negotiated the amount down to $35,000, the $35,000 figure is what gets presented to the jury, not the higher billed amount.

-No General Cap on Pain and Suffering in Most Cases
+Is There a Cap on Pain and Suffering Damages in Florida?

 Despite these changes, Florida does not impose a cap on pain and suffering damages in most personal injury cases.
 The Florida Supreme Court struck down medical malpractice claims in Florida damages caps in Estate of McCall v.
 United States (2014), finding them unconstitutional.
 For auto accidents, premises liability, dog bites, and other general personal injury claims, there is no statutory limit on what a jury can award for pain and suffering.